Things To Do at Machu Picchu

 If you know you want to do one of these hikes, you should tell us at the time of booking.

 Since 2019, entry to Machu Picchu has been by the hour – meaning, you have to decide what time to enter Machu Picchu at the moment you purchase your ticket.
-The entry times for the standard Machu Picchu ruins tour or the Huchuy Picchu ticket are distributed in 9 intake periods, starting at 6am and ending at 2pm.
+The entry times for the standard Machu Picchu ruins tour are distributed in 9 intake periods, starting at 6am and ending at 2pm.
 The site closes at 5pm.
+Note: there is a 30-minute grace period for each hourly ticket; if you arrive after that time, you will be denied entry.

 Entry times for tickets which include one of the Machu Picchu hikes vary.
-For instance, there are only 3 intake periods per day for Huayna Picchu and 2 groups for Machu Picchu Mountain.
+For instance, there are only 2 intake periods per day for Huayna Picchu and Machu Picchu Mountain.

 A complete guide of Machu Picchu